How to Make Fabric Carrots

 Cute cotton fabric

-Fold over a narrow section of the top of the carrot cut out and sew.
+Once you have the carrot patterns and fabric cut outs done you can start sewing.
+Fold over a narrow section of the top of the carrot cut out and sew creating a seamed edge on top.

-Turn your carrot right side out, and using a stitch ripper pull out the point of the carrot
+Turn your fabric carrot right side out and using a stitch ripper pull out the point of the carrot.

 Add the stuffing, I found it helpful to start with a grape-sized piece of stuffing and push it down into the very end with my finger so that I could feel that it was placed in the point.
 Keep adding fill until the carrot is full.

-Using a needle and thread weave stitch the top of the carrot.
+Using a needle and thread weave stitch the top of the fabric carrot.

-Roll the felt leave and insert into the carrot.
+Roll the felt into leaves and insert into the carrot.

-Pull the thread to gather the top of the carrot, pull tight and stitch through the top of the carrot making sure that you sew through the leaf portion.
+Pull the thread to gather the top of the diy fabric carrot, pull tight and stitch through the top of the carrot making sure that you sew through the leaf portion.

-Tie with a pretty ribbon or ricrac and you can add a button or a small flower if you like.
+Tie with a pretty ribbon, ricrac, or twine and you can add a button or a small flower if you like.